wevm/viem/site/op-stack/guides/withdrawals.md

 } from './config'

-// Build parameters to initiate the withdrawal transaction on the L1. const request = await publicClientL1.buildInitiateWithdrawal({
+// Build parameters to initiate the withdrawal transaction on the L1. const args = await publicClientL1.buildInitiateWithdrawal({
   to: account.address,
   value: parseEther('1')
 })

-// Execute the initiate withdrawal transaction on the L2. const hash = await walletClientL2.initiateWithdrawal(request)
+// Execute the initiate withdrawal transaction on the L2. const hash = await walletClientL2.initiateWithdrawal(args)

 // Wait for the initiate withdrawal transaction receipt. const receipt = await publicClientL2.waitForTransactionReceipt({ hash })